Marble vs. Quartz: What’s the Best Option for Your Bathroom Countertops?

 Maintenance and Upkeep Concerns

-One big thing to compare here is the maintenance of each of these materials.
+One big thing to compare here is the maintenance of each material.
 Typically, marble is going to require a lot more maintenance and care.
-For starters, it is soft and needs cleaned regularly to avoid stains and permanent blemishes.
+It is soft and needs to be cleaned regularly to avoid stains and permanent blemishes.
 Quartz, on the other hand, tends to be much easier to maintain and keep clean over the years.
-It usually costs less to repair or have professional cleaning done to the material, too.
+It usually costs less to repair or have professional cleaning done to the material.

 Another factor that affects the upkeep is whether you choose a solid surface or a tiled material.
-Tiles are great, but they do require additional maintenance and care because of the grout and seams.
+Tiles are great but require additional maintenance and care because of the grout and seams.
 Solid surfaces tend to last longer and require fewer repairs or maintenance checks.
 In the end, though, it’s about choosing the material that best suits your needs.

 Related: Tips For Upgrading To A Luxury Master Bath